zbh888/LEOhandover/README.md

 Well, you can run each experiment individually....
 Or you can use this repo to batch run experiments, get the result, generate analysis

-1. specify the seed and how many UEs you want to simulate in `run_experiment.sh`, default is 10.
+1. specify the seed and how many UEs you want to simulate in `run_experiment.sh`, default seed is 10.

 2. Run `./run_experiment.sh`.
 (1. Need Linux environment becuase the use of `sed` 2.
 I suggest you do this in a server with `nohup`)